eggie5/iclr-blogpost-2026/_posts/2026-04-27-from-ml-to-dl.md

     VF --> FDM
 ```

 Historically, our risk stack was built around a large boosting model.
 It was easy to adopt, straightforward to scale, and strong on tabular data.
-As a result, raw model choice was not an immediate bottleneck: most improvements came from feature engineering, platform integration, and expanding model scope—making deep learning difficult to prioritize.
+As a result, raw model choice was not an immediate bottleneck: most improvements came from feature engineering, platform integration, and expanding model scope -- making deep learning difficult to prioritize.

 Over time, however, signs emerged that a shift could unlock further gains.
 Many input signals are inherently sequential (timestamps, event streams) or textual.
-While engineered proxies helped — rolling-window aggregates, hashed or bucketed email features — these approaches approximate rather than directly learn from raw signal structure.
+While engineered proxies helped — rolling-window aggregates, hashed or bucketed email features -- these approaches approximate rather than directly learn from raw signal structure.

 Operational pressures also increased.
 Growing transaction volume (billion scale) and feature count strained out-of-core training and constant-memory inference.
 Meanwhile, Company’s long-term strategy emphasized deep learning: foundational payments models, model unification, and multi-task learning.